LogtalkDotOrg/logtalk3/manuals/_sources/refman/control/send_to_self_1.rst.txt

 The lookups for the message declaration and the corresponding method are performed using a depth-first strategy.
-A message to *self* necessarily implies the use of dynamic binding but a caching mechanism is used to improve performance in subsequent messages.
+A message to *self* necessarily implies the use of :term:`dynamic binding` but a caching mechanism is used to improve performance in subsequent messages.
 See the User Manual section on :ref:`performance <performance_performance>` for details.

 Modes and number of proofs